LCC-CIT/CS296N-CourseMaterials/TermProject/CS296N-TermProjectRequirements.md

    Publish your web app to Azure or some other web host.

    - On Azure this will require a second Azure database.
-Use a database with the Basic pricing tier.
-This will only use about $5 a month of your student credit.
+If you're using MySQL you can add a second database to the same server you are using for your lab assignment and I *think* it will still be free.
+Check your credits to make there aren't too many being used.
    - Alternatively, you could use a [low-cost hosting service](https://birdsbits.wordpress.com/2019/02/18/publishing-an-asp-net-core-web-app-to-a-cheap-windows-hosting-service/).

 7. **Load testing**